Trovemaster/TROVE/docs/source/theory.rst

 The result of all this is that equations for :math:`G_{\lambda,\lambda'}` and :math:`U` given in equations :eq.G_with_s: and
 :eq.U_with_s: are expressed in terms of products of :math:`g_n(\xi_n)` raised to powers and multiplied by expansion coefficients which are found from the linear equations described.
-This ultimately means that we can write :math:`\hat{T}` in terms of molecule-fixed :math:`xyz` coordinates as in equation :eq.general_T:.
+This ultimately means that we can write :math:`\hat{T}` in terms of molecule-fixed :math:`xyz` coordinates as in equation :eq.generalT:.
 The entire procedure (although complicated) is a numerical one and thus does not require any analytic algebra to define the kinetic energy operator for a given molecular shape.
 This is what makes TROVE general.